Shreeja-AirMetro/Github-Notes/Notes/OS- VM.md

 ---
-VM details and VM setup from Screenshots
+### VM details and VM setup from Screenshots

+To do : Setup MobaXterm terminal
 Setup
 UAV --> terminal with Cell and Satcom net adapter --> cell Control --> Cell Emulator ---> Ground
                      |                                                                                                         |